andrewgioia/blog/content/posts/20-07-09-facebook.md

 Commercial social media platforms have [usurped print](https://www.pewresearch.org/fact-tank/2018/12/10/social-media-outpaces-print-newspapers-in-the-u-s-as-a-news-source/) ([and even television](https://www.pewresearch.org/fact-tank/2018/12/10/social-media-outpaces-print-newspapers-in-the-u-s-as-a-news-source/)) as the primary source of news for most American young people, [despite most saying it's worse](https://www.niemanlab.org/2019/10/more-americans-than-ever-are-getting-news-from-social-media-even-as-they-say-social-media-makes-news-worse/)!

 If these platforms are increasingly becoming the _only_ place where voice or opinions are heard&mdash;and where public policy and political issues are presented, illuminated, and debated&mdash;they've become _de facto_ public fora and should be treated as such.
-[Sadly they're not yet actually treated this way](https://www.bbc.com/news/technology-51658341), but probably will be if they continue down their censorship paths.
+[Sadly they're not yet actually treated this way](https://www.bbc.com/news/technology-51658341), but hopefully will be if they continue down their censorship paths.

 The knee-jerk response to this has always been that "these are private companies" and they can control their private businesses however they want.
 [Much more eloquently](https://thehill.com/opinion/technology/456900-government-regulation-of-social-media-would-kill-the-internet-and-free):